clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators must distribute new group policies to restore the _pre-change_ behavior to Microsoft OS-based, government-managed equipment.
 (See _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_.)

-* **Result 2:**&nbsp;&nbsp;Agency feedback suggests that Option 1 would have the least impact on mission-critical applications and operations.
+* **Result 2:**&nbsp;&nbsp;Agency feedback suggests that Option 1 would have the least impact on mission-critical operations and systems.

 **FAQs for Option 1**